 Video conferences are the hot trend in doing business remotely during this unique time, and for good reason—advances made in camera technology, processing power, and internet speed make real-time video conversations a viable, effective option for both tech-savvy and tech-challenged users.
 The Rules of Professional Conduct do not prohibit a lawyer’s use of video conferences to speak with clients, attend mediations, or even participate in remote hearings (as permitted by the courts).
 However, in addition to the considerations mentioned above about vetting online services, lawyers should be mindful of three considerations when using video conferences to speak with clients.
 First, is the video conference secure?
 Lawyers should take the appropriate steps to ensure each video conference session is private, including employing unique password protection, when possible, to prevent uninvited third parties from accessing the video conference as has been recently reported.
 Given the general vulnerabilities of electronic communications, lawyers should consider sending the video conference link or meeting ID separate from the password needed to access the conference (e.g. send the meeting ID via email, and the password via text message).
 Second, is the conversation taking place actually confidential?
 Unless the client is using headphones, the conversation via video conference will be heard by physically present third parties.
 Lawyers may want to ask the client to pan the camera around the room to demonstrate and ensure that the conversation will be protected, and lawyers should watch to see if the client’s behavior indicates another person has joined the room and/or is exerting undue influence.
 Third, is a video conference appropriate for the purpose of the communication?
 A video conference can be an effective tool to speak with a new client about potential representation, but may not be sufficient if attempting to determine whether a client has capacity to make decisions about his or her affairs.
 Such situations will need to be assessed on a case-by-case basis by the lawyer exercising his or her professional judgment.

 Lawyers should plan now for the possibility that they may suddenly become incapacitated.
-In the face of increased risk of serious incapacitating illness, lawyers should have a ready succession plan for other lawyers to be available to assume responsibility for legal representations.
+In the face of increased risk of serious illness, lawyers should have a ready succession plan for other lawyers to be available to assume responsibility for legal representations.
 At the very least, lawyers should have a plan that enables a court-appointed trustee for the law practice to access the necessary client files, trust account records, and other vital information that would enable clients to move to subsequent counsel.
 Assuring the continuity of representation can be difficult for solo practitioners.
 Comment to Rule 1.3 provides that “to prevent neglect of client matters in the event of a sole practitioner’s death or disability, the duty of diligence may require that each sole practitioner prepare a plan...that designates another competent lawyer to review client files, notify each client of the lawyer's death or disability, and determine whether there is a need for immediate protective action.”
 Lawyers should be mindful that the ultimate decision to transfer the file to new counsel remains with the client.
 Rule 1.2.

 As lawyers and law offices embrace the reality of working remotely amidst a global pandemic, principals in a law firm and lawyers with managerial authority must make reasonable efforts to ensure the law office has measures in effect giving reasonable assurance that both lawyers and nonlawyers associated with the firm conform to the Rules of Professional Conduct.
 See Rules 5.1 and 5.3.
-Now is the time to update office procedures (or FINALLY write them down) that clearly state professional expectations and empower employees to ensure their conduct is compatible with the Rules of Professional Conduct.
+Now is the time for lawyers to update office procedures (or FINALLY write them down) that clearly state professional expectations and empower employees to ensure their conduct is compatible with the Rules of Professional Conduct.
 The law firm’s malpractice insurance carrier can offer advice and resources to solo practitioners and law firms on the topics of succession planning, remote work, and cybersecurity.

 This is a stressful time for everyone.
 We need to take care of ourselves and each other.
 Recently, US District Judge Amy Totenberg of the Northern District of Georgia issued an order to every case on her docket outlining new procedures and extended deadlines following the pandemic.
 Judge Totenberg’s order contained the following words of advice: